nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find modules according to a certain set of filters (e.g. module code, year-semester etc).
-2. ModTrek finds the modules satisfying the set of filters and displays them.
+2. MODTrek finds the modules satisfying the set of filters and displays them.

     Use case ends.